textmate/latex.tmbundle/Support/help.markdown

 **Note 3:** Problems have been reported with the universal build of TeXniscope.
 So Intel users may want to run TeXniscope under Rosetta, or use Skim instead.

+**Note 4:** In Skim, you need to shift-command-click, instead of command-clicking, to be taken back to TextMate.

 # Working With LaTeX